5 Rules of Thrift Store Shopping (by an Ex-Thrift Store Employee)

-Take it from an ex-thrift store employee, there are rules to thrift store shopping—five rules to be exact!
+Take it from an ex-thrift store employee, there are rules to thrift store shopping—five rules, to be exact!
 As a teenager, I worked at a thrift store for about two years, and I can tell you that I have seen every single one of these rules being broken!
-Anytime you are in a thrift store doing some thrift store shopping, you need to keep these rules in your mind because they just might save your life!
+Any time you are in a thrift store, you need to keep these rules in mind.

 2. Never Buy Underwear

 Never buy underwear from a thrift store!
 It is disgusting and unsanitary, to say the very least.